 “Gift means to transfer certain existing moveable or immoveable property voluntarily and without consideration by one person called the Donor to another called the Donee and accepted by or on behalf of the Donee as held by the Supreme Court in Naramadaben Maganlal, (1997) 2 SCC 255.
 As further held: “It would be clear that […]Read more "Gifts, The Transfer of Property Act"

-Before Nemai Chandra Kumar, 2015 (2) SCALE 657, the last concluded judgment of the SC on the issue of Thika Tenancy, there was of course, Ramdas Bansal v.
+Before Nemai Chandra Kumar, 2015 (2) SCALE 657 there was, of course, Ramdas Bansal v.
 Kharag Singh Baid, (2012) 2 SCC 548 pronounced by Hon’ble Justice Altamas Kabir.
-In that case, entitlement to a portion carved out of 91, Mahatma Gandhi Road and 6, […]Read more "Thika Tenancy III"
+Entitlement to a portion carved out of 91, Mahatma Gandhi Road and 6, Sambhu Chatterjee Street, was in question.
+The two addresses in Kolkata together comprised lands on […]Read more "Thika Tenancy III"